thomas-callahan-collibra/aem-sh/README.md

 # aem.sh

-Single-file shell script for local AEM development on Apple M1.
-No other platform is tested.
+Single-file shell script for local AEM development on latest macOS (M1).
+No other platform is tested, but feel free to extend and open a PR.

 The script: